 - Liberal use and diversity of vegetables - we're shooting for multiple servings of multiple colors daily

-- Fruits of various colors (especially those with high skin to pulp ratio like berries) – especially beneficial to combine these with fat or protein
+- Fruits of various colors (especially those with a high skin to pulp ratio like berries) - especially beneficial to combine with fat or protein

 - Liberal use of all types of different organic herbs and spices